NourhanAymanElstohy/simple-weather-api/README.md

 ### Testing Configuration

+-   Create a copy of the `.env` file and rename it to `.env.testing`.
+Update the necessary configuration values such as database credentials.

+    ```bash
+    cp .env .env.testing
+    ```

-To use an in-memory SQLite database during testing, update the `.env.testing` file (if not) with:
+-   To use an in-memory SQLite database during testing, update the `.env.testing` file (if not) with:

     DB_CONNECTION=sqlite
     DB_DATABASE=:memory: